pbs/django-atris/README.rst

     * content_type = django contenttype
     * object_id = the model instance id that the history is kept of
     * history_date = the date that the history instance was created
-    * history_user = the user that triggered the history instance (taken from middleware)
+    * history_user = the user that triggered the history instance (taken from middleware); For this string, the value it takes is prioritised in this order: fullname > email > username, if none are available it remains None.
     * history_user_id = the id of the user that triggered the history instance (taken from middleware)
     * history_type = type of history, +: Create, ~: Update, -:Delete (the method 'get_history_type_display()' gets you the string interpretation)
     * data = hstore field, contains a snapshot (in the form of a dict) of the model instance that the history is being kept of, doesn't contain excluded fields nor additional data fields